network-embeddings/temporal_embedding_matching/README.md

 This script matches given two sets of embeddings even when the sets do not exactly match.
-Input data struction of embedding is dict whose key is name of entity in data, value is embedding vector or entity.
+Input data structure of embedding is dict whose key is name of entity in data, value is embedding vector or entity.
 ```
 {
 key_1: embedding_vector_of_key_1,